 In 2012, McJones discovered a copy of the revised source code via the ControlFreaks organization.
 It seems to correspond fairly closely to the listing:

 The internals documentation provided by Simonyi was typeset on a line printer by a Computer Center staff person.
-Simonyi has one copy.
-It probably corresponds to this item from [Griswold and Griswold, 1989]:
+A June 1972 version was cited in [Griswold and Griswold, 1989]:

 Although Simonyi and McJones never produced a stand-alone reference manual for their non-standard implementation of SNOBOL4, they were the recipients of good fortune in the form of a book about using SNOBOL4 to analyze texts in the humanities.
 The authors, assistant professor Laura Gould and graduate student Robert Gaskins, Jr., based their book on CAL SNOBOL, and took care to describe all the differences between it and the Bell Labs standard.
 They noted, "Mr. McJones has reviewed our work as it has progressed, and has made many helpful suggestions":